cterse/BlackhawkDB/README.md

 	<li><h4>Connect To Database Via the Command Line:</h4></li>
 		1. Go To c:\> in the cli.
 		2. Type "set oracle_sid=[database-name]".
+		3. Enter sqlplus.
-		3. Enter the username and password.
+		4. Enter the username and password.
-		4. Confirm connection.
+		5. Confirm connection.

 	<li><h4>Query to get database name in Oracle SQL:</h4></li>
 		SELECT * FROM v$database or SELECT ora_database_name FROM dual